- What is a rain garden?

 Since the plants are aesthetically pleasing and attract birds and butterflies, locating a rain garden outside a picture window can provide the benefit of indoor enjoyment.
 On hot days in summer, many hummingbirds will be attracted to the plants of a rain garden.
 Each garden is site specific and unique; you can make it what you want it to be.

-Where can I find someone to build a rain garden or shoreline for me?
+Where can I find someone to build a rain garden for me?

 Look in the Yellow Pages under Landscape Architects or Landscape Contractors.
-Remember that not all landscapers are experienced in building rain gardens or shorelines, so ask lots of questions to be sure you’re hiring someone who will build you a quality rain garden or shoreline.
+Remember that not all landscapers are experienced in building rain gardens, so ask lots of questions to be sure you’re hiring someone who will build you a quality rain garden.
 Below are a few suggested questions to get you started:

-- What experience do you have with rain gardens or shorelines?
+- What experience do you have with rain gardens?

 - Are you willing to work with homeowners?